tarianarodovalho/fullstack-test/README.md

 - **Implement caching**: Reduce API request overhead by caching responses, like the Outstanding Shares Amount collected for a ticker on previous filings.
 - **Expiration of Older Securities**: If plausible, to maintain data relevance and optimize database performance, implement an expiration mechanism that removes or archives securities entries after a defined period of irrelevance.

+### Container infrastructure
+- **Implement docker and docker compose**: To be more reliable and easy to setup, creating a proper Dockerfile and a complete docker compose structure.

 ### Feature Extensions
 - **Websockets for Real-Time Updates**: Use Phoenix Channels to push real-time updates to users when new filings are fetched.
 - **Pagination of EdgarScraper calls**: Enhance the EdgarScraper to implement pagination when fetching the latest filings, ensuring that all relevant filings from the last hour are collected, not just the first 100, reducing the risk of missing critical information due to volume limits.